DavidTNguyen/timer/README.md

-# Ryse Timer
+# Timer
 Use this timer to quickly show a countdown timer to people as part of a Zoom or other video conferencing meeting.

 # How to use
 Given this is a simple HTML webpage, it's pretty flexible in usage patterns.
-You can clone this repo and use it as a local file or you can try using the Git Pages version at https://pages.git.target.com/ryse/timer/ (go/timer)
+You can clone this repo and use it as a local file or you can try using the Git Pages version at https://github.com/DavidTNguyen/timer

 ## Timer Configuration
 All configuration is done as either [URL parameters](https://support.google.com/google-ads/answer/6277564?hl=en#) or [localStorage](https://stackoverflow.com/a/9404841/14283439) with the former overriding the latter.
 Here are a list of the current supported parameters.